 A number of private tutors who work in the school building during and outside of school hours are able to provide individual support to students.
-They are listed each year in our Family Directory.
+A list is maintained annually in the Front Office.
 Senior high school students are also encouraged to provide tutoring at the Homework Club, for which they may receive Community Service hours.